ampproject/amphtml/spec/amp-html-format.md

 <link rel="amphtml" href="https://www.example.com/url/to/amp/document.html">
 ```

-The AMP document itself is expected to point back with its canonical relation to a document that has the "amphtml" relation.
+The AMP document itself is expected to point back to its canonical document via a `link` tag with the relation "canonical".

 Example: